 What Does it Mean to be EDI Capable?

-EDI capability refers to the ability of a business to use EDI to send and receive EDI documents electronically.
+EDI capability refers to the ability of a business to use EDI to send and receive EDI documents electronically with partners, vendors, suppliers, and other customers.
 This includes things like whether the company has the software needed to send and receive EDI messages.

 Being EDI capable means the ability for businesses to exchange business documents/data with their trading partners electronically such as,

 Why Should You Care About being EDI Capable?

 If you work with any type of business, you should care about EDI because it allows companies to communicate in a standardized way which is more efficient, saves money and time by reducing errors and increasing accuracy.